software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 If we try deleting a reading recommendation by clicking the "Delete" button after adding the Spring Security for our project, we will notice that it is no longer working.
 This is because Spring Security adds protection against [Cross Site Request Forgery (CSRF)](https://docs.spring.io/spring-security/reference/features/exploits/csrf.html) attacks.
 Basically, Spring Security won't permit requests originated outside our application that aren't HTTP GET requests.
 In practice this enforced by using a so called _CSRF token_ in form submissions.

 Thymeleaf will automatically include the CSRF token in forms.
 The problem is that the request send with the `fetch` function after clicking the "Delete" button doesn't have the CSRF token.
 Let's fix this problem.

 First, we need to make the CSRF token available.
 We can do this by including it to the HTML content in the `src/main/resources/templates/layout.html` file.
-Adding the following `<meta>` tag at the end of the `<head>` tag:
+Let's add a `<meta>` tag that contains the CSRF token at the end of the `<head>` tag:

 ```html
 <head>